We Can Help You File an Emergency Room Error Lawsuit

 Emergency room doctors and other medical staff are specially trained to deal with life-threatening situations quickly and competently.
 In the urgent, hectic environment of a hospital emergency room, it is understood that mistakes may occasionally be made.
 However, if a patient suffers injury or death because of ER negligence, a medical malpractice lawsuit is a reasonable response.

 Emergency room patients can be the victims of misdiagnosis, improper monitoring, medication errors, and other potentially harmful or fatal mistakes.
-Tawwater Law Firm has represented medical malpractice plaintiffs, including victims of emergency room errors, for more than 30 years.
+Tawwater Law Firm, PLLC has represented medical malpractice plaintiffs, including victims of emergency room errors, for more than 30 years.
 Our outstanding attorneys can represent you in an emergency room error lawsuit.
 Contact our Oklahoma City practice for more information.

 Emergency Room Errors